 Prevent

 Where do mealybugs come from?
 The depths of hell.
-I’m convinced they can materialize from the aether; they are sneaky little demons and it can take some care to keep your plant collection clean.
+I’m convinced they can materialize from the aether; they are sneaky little demons and it can take some attention to keep your plant collection clean.
 A few quotes from Mealybugs of California (1967), p.
 19–20, illustrate how tenacious this pest is:

 “Specimens [of Scaptococcus milleri] have been discovered at least ten feet away from any vegetation”